Frequently Asked Questions

 Q5.Other guarantee companies and manufacturers offer 30 year guarantees – your insurance is only for 20 years (where applicable)?

-Any guarantee or insurance is only as good as the security behind it.
-FSA regulated insurance provides a high level of protection and oversight together with a compensation scheme (see below).
-At the end of your 20 years secure protection, up to 10 years additional insurance may be offered subject to re-inspection by the contractor and an issuing of his guarantee for up to a further 10 years subject to payment of the appropriate premium extant at that time.
+However, any guarantee or insurance is only as good as the security behind it.
+FCA regulated insurance provides a high level of protection and oversight together with a compensation scheme (see below).
+At the end of your 20 years secure protection, extended cover may be offered.

 ‘Insurance-backed’ guarantee companies and manufacturers are regulated by nobody and there is no compensation scheme, therefore there is no protection for the customer.
 Many manufacturers and guarantee companies have gone out of business, again leaving customers with worthless pieces of paper.Top